Midhun-live/Supabase-demo/README.md

 - **Push Your Code to GitHub**:
-   -Ensure your code is pushed to a GitHub repository.
+   - Ensure your code is pushed to a GitHub repository.

       ```bash
       git add .
       git commit -m "Prepare project for deployment"
       git push origin main

 - **Deploy to Vercel**:
    - Go to Vercel and sign in or create an account.
    - Click on "New Project" and import your GitHub repository.